EDCC 2025: International SafeAutonomy Workshop

 With the SafeAutonomy Workshop, we want to bring together different groups to create synergies and establish a shared understanding of the "challenges and solutions related to continuous safety assurance of autonomous systems (AS).
 We welcome you to join the workshop and help in shaping a reference framework for assuring autonomy.

-Dr. Rasmus Adler and Philipp Schleiß from Fraunhofer
+Dr. Rasmus Adler and Philipp Schleiß, Fraunhofer

 The Safe Autonomy workshop will explore a range of topics related to continuous safety assurance of AS including but not limited to: